mountainlizard/mountain-mqtt/README.md

 ## Non-goals

+The following goals are not planned, but may be considered later:

-1. MQTT v3 support is not planned.
+1. MQTT v3 support.
-2. Server support is not planned, but the `data` and `codec` modules support the packets needed for this.
+2. Server support.
+Note that the `data` and `codec` modules support the packets needed for this if anyone wants to implement one :)

 ## Layers